Marijus90/FastFoodFinderTests/README.md

 ## Steps to Reproduce
 1. Navigate to the Map tab on the Home page.
 2. Keep the map in a default zoomed-out state.
-3. Tap precisely on a marker in a cluster.
+3. Tap precisely on some markers in a cluster.

 ---